cdondrup/naoqi_interfaces/README.md

         port="12345",
         events=[s]
     )
     man.spin() # Blocks until Ctrl+C is caught

     ...
 ```

 In order to do all the black magic with the global variables naoqi requires, the `EventManager` has to be instanciated in the python file that is executed.
-Imagine you have a few different classes in separate files and a main file which is the one the is executed.
+Imagine you have a few different classes in separate files and a main file which is the one that is executed.
 The `EventManager` has to be in this main file and the `globals_` argument of the constructor always needs access to the dictionary holding the global variables of the executed file.
 This is simply achieved via `globals_=globals()` in the constructor.
-The `ip` is the IP of the robot or choregraph you want to connect to and the `port` is the corresponding port.
+The `ip` is the IP of the robot or choregraphe you want to connect to and the `port` is the corresponding port.
 The last argument holds a list of all the classes that inherit from `EventAbstractclass` or `MultiEventAbstractclass`.

 The constructor of the `EventManager` starts all the subscriptions for all your events.
 This means that once the instance has been constructed, data will be received.